nguyenkvvn/KAP9/README.md

 - x1 **Glock Magazine Release Button** - This part is to retain the magazine.
 You may use a printed button if you wish.

 ## Instructions
+1. Clean out all support artifacts within the fire-control unit pocket and reciever length.
+2. Insert the fire-control unit.
+3. Insert the safety lever through the fire-control unit.
+4. Secure the safety lever with an e-clip
+5. Insert the Glock magazine spring.
+6. Install the Glock magazine release.
+7. Attach the upper reciever and mate it to the frame.
+8. Pin the upper reciever in place.

+> Video Assembly Guide here: https://odysee.com/@nguyenkvvn:a/KAP9-Assembly:7

 ### Material: PLA (others materials will work)
 * Print Temp: 235 C (for PLA)